Oral Cancer Screening

 What are dentures?

-Dentures are flexible removable replacements, for false teeth and the loss of associated bone volume.
-They are usually made of plastic, cobalt chrome, or nylon.
+Dentures are flexible removable replacements of your lost teeth made of acrylic , cobalt chrome, or nylon.
 They are carefully designed to fit comfortably over the gums, they not only replace missing teeth but fill any gaps left by them.

 Who can benefit from dentures?